keredson/ygit/README.md

 A `ref` is one of:
 - `HEAD`
 - a commit (ex: `7b36b4cb1616694d8562f3adea656a709b9831d9`)
-- a branch name
-- a tag
-- a pull
+- a branch / tag / pull

 ## Design